KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ApothekenNotdienst by KristjanESPERANTO](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst)

-1. Information: There are updates for 3 dependencie(s):
+1. Information: There are updates for 5 dependencie(s):
+   - @eslint/js                 ^9.21.0  →   ^9.22.0
    - @stylistic/eslint-plugin    ^4.0.1  →    ^4.2.0
+   - eslint                     ^9.21.0  →   ^9.22.0
    - prettier                    ^3.5.2  →    ^3.5.3
    - stylelint                 ^16.14.1  →  ^16.15.0

 ### [MMM-AQI by ryck](https://github.com/ryck/MMM-AQI)

+1. `Recommendation: dependabot.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-2. ESLint issues:
-   - node_helper.js: Line 32, Column 14: 'error' is defined but never used. (rule: no-unused-vars)

 ### [MMM-aqicn by gpailler](https://github.com/gpailler/MMM-aqicn)